kdoore/CS2335-Gitbook/simple-dialog-prefab.md

 The DialogText is anchored to 4 corners of its' parent, the DialogPanel.
 The NextButton is anchored to the bottom  corner of the panel (not shown here).

-You will create a Prefab of this after adding and configuring the SimpleDialog script component.
+**Prefab:** You will create a Prefab of this after adding and configuring the SimpleDialog script component.

 ###Important - Order The Text Elements As Children 1,2,3:
     - Make sure that the **DialogText is the first child **of the DialogPanel, and that the NextButton is below the DialogText in the Hierarchy Panel, the **SpeakerName is the 3rd child** Text element of the main panel:  DialogPrefab.